 In May, we published an article on the complete catalogue of Agatha Christie novels and short stories published by The Folio Society over the last 30 years.
 To read this article click here.
 The article raised several inquiries from readers as to whether The Folio Society books are worth buying and collecting, especially when over the years there have been many publishers that have delved into the world of limited, specialty print runs.
 So to provide a little more insight, here is a more detailed review on the latest offering from The Folio Society.

 The 2020 Summer Collection: Each year, The Folio Society publishes several catalogues of their newest collection of books for sale.
 While there won’t be a Christie in each collection, the "Summer 2020 Collection" features Agatha Christie’s Five Little Pigs.
 The Folio Society does not disclose the complete print run, but they do say it is ‘several thousand’.
 Compared to a typical hardback release from a best-selling author, this is quite limited.
 Scale and quality are the two main factors influencing price, so the asking price of £36.95 UK or $54.95 US per copy, plus shipping costs, is certainly fair.
-Before we even delve into the quality of the book and its relevant value, it should be noted that every order from The Folio Society actually gets you two books.
-A ‘mystery’ (not genre, think surprise) book is also included free with every order.
+Before we even delve into the quality of the book and its relevant value, it should be noted that orders from The Folio Society may come with promotions such as a free book depending on the time of the year.
+For example, in the past a ‘mystery’ (not genre, think surprise) book was offered with new orders.
 Whether you appreciate the title or not that you receive will impact the personal value you ascribe to that free book.
-Recent people who ordered Five Little Pigs are known to have received a copy of The Folio Society’s edition of George Orwell’s Homage to Catalonia.
-It appears The Folio Society may be gifting excess stock, and thus expect the free gift to change over time.
+Recent people who ordered Five Little Pigs who benefitted from the free book promotion are known to have received a copy of The Folio Society’s edition of George Orwell’s Homage to Catalonia.
+It appears The Folio Society may be gifting excess stock, and thus expect the free gift offer to come and go over time.
 Now back to Five Little Pigs.

 The Book: Premium touches include the slipcase and illustrated cover.
 However, this book is not leather bound or gilt-edged.
 As a hardback it is covered in buckram – essentially a hard cloth cover over boards.
 This is certainly a nice feel compared to boards only and is consistent with the cloth covers Christie books had when first published.
 Coloured end papers (mustard in this book) match the colour of the image (block printed) on the cover.
 Because the cover has an image on it (by Andrew Robinson), the slip case is essential to avoid shelf wear.